-•FILTER MAINTENANCE:
+•FILTER MAINTENANCE

-Adirondack-Aire 'CEC' units are furnished with two permanent, washable, electrostatic type air filters.
-The unit must not be operated without these filters installed.
-Filters should be inspected at least every three months, and cleaned when dirty.
-Unit operation becomes very inefficient and system components are stressed when filters are dirty.
+Adirondack-Aire PTAC units are furnished with a permanent, washable, electrostatic type air filters.
+The unit must not be operated without this filter installed.
+Filter should be inspected at least every three months, and cleaned when dirty.
+Unit operation becomes very inefficient and system components are stressed with dirty filters.
 Unit warranty is void if filters are not maintained properly.